WillBark/Fibroid_Analysis/README.md

 ## Overview

 The purpose of the **Fibroid Analysis** app is that it allows users to explore and analyze data related to uterine fibroids.
 The app provides various filters, visualizations, and the ability to download filtered data for further analysis.
-For Paper IDs 3, 6 and 9, when converting Gene Symbols tO Gene IDs, the first instance of matching was taken, which created a small loss of Gene Symbols.
+For Paper IDs 3, 6 and 9, when converting Gene Symbols to Gene IDs, the first instance of matching was taken, which created a small loss of Gene Symbols.
 To run the application, download all the data (Master_for_R) and (combat_data), along with the PCA_Core, server, UI and app csv.
 Inlcude all into a single file, with the www file inside this.
 You will need to unzip the combat_data file first.